Despite risks, Trump says he’s taking hydroxychloroquine

 “I started taking it, because I think it’s good,” Trump said.
 “I’ve heard a lot of good stories.”

 The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside of hospital or research settings, due to sometimes fatal side effects.
-Regulators issued the alert for the drug, which can also be used to treat lupus and arthritis, after receiving reports of heart rhythm problems, including deaths, from poison control centers and other health providers.
+Regulators issued the alert for the drug, in part, based on increased reports of dangerous side effects made to U.S. poison control centers.

+Calls to centers involving hydroxychloroquine increased last month to 96, compared with 49 in April 2019, according to data from the American Association of Poison Control Centers provided to the AP.
+It was the second month of elevated reports involving the drug, following 79 calls in March.
+The problems reported included abnormal heart rhythms, seizures, nausea and vomiting.

 Trump dismissed reports of side effects, saying, “All I can tell you is, so far I seem to be OK.”